cbcrg/tcoffee/docs/tcoffee_manual.rst

 How to efficiently use structural information
 ---------------------------------------------
 When it comes to evaluating Multiple Sequence Alignments, nothing beats structural information.
 To use the methods we describe here, you will need to have at least two structures, similar enough (>60%) to two sequences in your dataset.
 Here an outline of the best way to proceed:

-1-              Make sure you include two structures whose sequences are so distantly related that most of the other sequences are intermediates.
+1) Make sure you include two structures whose sequences are so distantly related that most of the other sequences are intermediates.

-2-              Align your sequences without using the structural information (i.e. t_coffee, muscle...)
+2) Align your sequences without using the structural information (i.e. t_coffee, muscle...).

-3-              Evaluate your alignment with iRMSD (see later in this section).
-The score will be S1
+3) Evaluate your alignment with iRMSD (see later in this section); the score will be S1.

-4-              Realign your sequences, but this time using structural information (Expresso)
+4) Realign your sequences, but this time using structural information (Expresso).

-5-              Measure the score of that alignment (Score=S2)
+5) Measure the score of that alignment; the score wil be S2.

 If S1 and S2 are almost similar, it means your distantly related structures were well aligned, and you can expect the intermediate sequences to be well aligned as well.
 If S2 is much better than S1, you can expect the structures to be well aligned in the second alignment, while there is no guaranty that the alignment of the intermediate sequences has improved as well, although in practice it often does